Sheldon the Shark – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Save this free shark crochet pattern to your favorites on Ravelry.
+You can also add this free shark crochet pattern to your favorites on Ravelry to keep your project queue organized.

 Free Crochet Pattern for Sheldon the Shark